“We needed financial wellbeing to suit a diverse workforce.”

 Because Floqast is in the accounting industry, many of their employees are probably savvier than the average person when it comes to money management.
 This meant Tanisha needed a solution that went beyond basic education and provided a high level of support to the employee base, many of whom are looking to buy houses, start families or are facing other big financial decisions.

 Tanisha reviewed the market and was drawn to Bippit firstly because the product is suitable for employees making decisions at all life stages.
 But also because Bippit offers employees access to professional coaches with FCA-recognised qualifications who can provide guidance that is personalised to the individual’s existing knowledge.
-This meant she knew Floqast’s savvier workforce would get the right level of support.
-So far, 26% of Floqast employees have interacted with one of Bippit’s expert coaches.

 Additionally, Tanisha liked that the Bippit platform features multiple products in one place, making it an all-in-one financial wellbeing solution.
 Employees only ever need to go to one location when they need support with their money.